Sports Medicine - The Benefits of Stretching

 1. do not overstretch but do stretch to the point of slight discomfort.

-2. hold the stretch for 15-30 seconds and don’t bounce.
+2. hold the stretch for 15-30 seconds and stretch to simulate the activity/action you will be performing

 3. stretch both sides when stretching.